 Critics have argued that the Electoral College system for presidential elections is undemocratic, as it violates the principle that each citizen’s vote should carry equal weight.
 Similar complaints have been made regarding the Senate, which grants each state two seats regardless of population.
 Defenders of these systems argue that they are fundamental to the United States’ federal structure, in which the states enjoy a substantial degree of autonomy, and that they ensure due political attention to all parts of the country’s territory.

 While state borders are permanent, the borders of House districts are redrawn regularly—typically after each decennial census.
 In a practice known as gerrymandering, House districts, and those for state legislatures, are often crafted to maximize the advantage of the party in power in a given state.
 The redistricting system varies by state, but in most cases it is overseen by elected officials, and observers have expressed alarm at the growing strategic and technical sophistication of partisan efforts to capture state legislatures, control redistricting processes, and apply the latest data analysis to redraw maps.
+In 2018, the Supreme Court heard some cases on district maps but again declined to rule on the constitutionality of partisan gerrymandering.
+Meanwhile, voters in five states approved ballot measures that will place the redistricting process under the control of nonpartisan entities.

 B. POLITICAL PLURALISM AND PARTICIPATION: 14 / 16